dime-scheduler/bc-connector-examples/README.md

 ### Setting up source types

-Before all else, check whether the `Install.codeunit.al` code unit has run.
-You can verify this by going to the `Dime.Scheduler Source Types` list, where you should see an entry for the `Opportunity` table and the `Salesperson/Purchaser` tables:
+Before anything else, check whether the `Install.codeunit.al` codeunit has run.
+You can verify this by going to the `Dime.Scheduler Source Types` list, where you should see entries for the `Opportunity` table and the `SalesPeople/Purchasers` table:

 <img src="/assets/sourcetypes.png" height="200px" />

-The source type table is used to tell Dime.Scheduler which table should be used when planning comes back into BC (specifically - the `Dime.Scheduler Appointments` table).
-Two moving parts are in play: the sales person, and the planned opportunity.
+The source type table tells Dime.Scheduler which table should be used when planning data is sent back to Business Central (specifically, the `Dime.Scheduler Appointments` table).
+Two entities are involved here: the salesperson and the planned opportunity.

-When planning arrives in Dime.Scheduler, the code unit `codeunit 2088002 "DS Handle Opportunity Demo"` is executed, since that's the correlated handling unit as specified in the source types column.
-The resources assigned to the appointments can be bountiful, although the salesperson entity is probably the only entity worth considering in this example.
+When planning data arrives in Dime.Scheduler, the codeunit codeunit `2088002 "DS Handle Opportunity Demo"` is executed, as it is the designated handler specified in the `Source Types` column.
+The appointments may include various assigned resources, although the Salesperson entity is likely the primary one in this context.

 <img src="/assets/sourcetypes-appointments.png" height="800px" />

-## Send sales persons
+### Send salespersons

-In the salespersons list, go to actions -> Dime.Scheduler -> Send all.
-This sends
+In the `Salespersons/Purchasers` list, go to Actions → Dime.Scheduler → Send All.
+This sends the salespersons to Dime.Scheduler:

 <img src="/assets/sales-all.png" height="200px" />

-This creates a list of resources in Dime.Scheduler with a new resource type
+This action creates a list of resources in Dime.Scheduler with a new resource type:

 <img src="/assets/resources.png" height="300px" />

-## Send opportunity
+### Send opportunity

 Navigate to the opportunity card.
-Here you can choose - at the bottom - to plan the opportunity as 1 task, or plan the sales cycle stages as tasks in Dime.Scheduler.
-Whichever option you choose, to go Actions -> Dime.Scheduler -> Send to Dime.Scheduler
+At the bottom, you can choose to either:

+- Plan the opportunity as a single task, or
+- Plan the individual sales cycle stages as separate tasks in Dime.Scheduler.

+Whichever option you choose, go to Actions → Dime.Scheduler → Send to Dime.Scheduler.

 <img src="/assets/opportunity.png" height="500px" />

-The item(s) now arrive in the open tasks list, which can now assign to a sales person.
+The item(s) will now appear in the open tasks list, where they can be assigned to a salesperson.

-## Plan opportunity
+###  Plan Opportunity

 Drag the item to the planning board.
-This triggers an update to BC.
+This triggers an update to Business Central.

 <img src="/assets/planning.png" height="200px" />

-Right click the appointment, navigate to Links, and click on the opportunity card item.
-This takes you back to BC.
+Right-click the appointment, navigate to Links, and click on the linked opportunity card item.
+This will bring you back to Business Central.

-## Process opportunity
+### Process Opportunity

-In BC, the `DS Handle Opportunity Demo` is executed.
-This code creates a task with the planning data, being the assignment of a task to a resource on a certain date and time.
+In Business Central, the `DS Handle Opportunity Demo` codeunit is executed.
+It creates a task with the relevant planning data - namely, the assignment of a task to a resource on a specific date and time.

 <img src="/assets/bc.png" height="400px" />

-Besides creating a task in BC, Dime.Scheduler also creates a link entry between the Dime.Scheduler appointment and the task.
-Subsequent updates to the planning in Dime.Scheduler - or updates made in BC - will be propogated to the connected entries (this, effectively, enables the bidirectional flow between Dime.Scheduler and BC).
+In addition to creating a task in Business Central, Dime.Scheduler also creates a link between the Dime.Scheduler appointment and the Business Central task.
+Any subsequent updates, whether made in Dime.Scheduler or in Business Central, will be propagated to the connected entries.
+This effectively enables a bidirectional synchronization between Dime.Scheduler and Business Central.

 ## Project Structure